pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `transform.env` is a map from key to value of environment variables that will be injected into the container

+Note: there are environment variables that are automatically injected into the container, for a comprehensive list of them see the [Environment Variables](#environment-variables) section below.

 `transform.secrets` is an array of secrets, they are useful for embedding sensitive data such as credentials.
 Secrets reference Kubernetes secrets by name and specify a path that the secrets should be mounted to, or an